cast-org/figuration/site/4.3/widgets/popover.md

 ## Accessibility

+### Consider Keyboard and Assistive Technology Users

+You should only add popovers to HTML elements that are traditionally keyboard-focusable and interactive (such as links or form controls).
+Although arbitrary HTML elements (such as `<span>`s) can be made focusable by adding the `tabindex="0"` attribute, this will add potentially annoying and confusing tab stops on non-interactive elements for keyboard users.
+In addition, most assistive technologies currently do not announce the tooltip in this situation.
+Additionally, do not rely solely on `hover` as the trigger for your popovers as this will make them impossible to trigger for keyboard users.

+Avoid adding an excessive amount of content in popovers with the `html` option.
+Once popovers are displayed, their content is tied to the trigger element with the `aria-describedby` attribute, causing all of the popover’s content to be announced to assistive technology users as one long, uninterrupted stream.

 ### Key Commands

 The following key commands are handled when focus is inside the popover, or on the popover trigger: